DagimDev/reactjs-learning/API-Integration-in-React/3-types_of_API.md

         URL path to the server the requested data is stored at and a payload (example a form or JSON data).
 Good APIs offer rules for making these requests in their documentation.
+API needs to return a response: Once the API processes the request and
+    gets/saves data to the database, it should return a “response” which usually includes a status code like 404/Not Found, 200/Okay, or 500/Server Error and a payload (usually text or JSON data)